elsholz/board_game_3d/README.md

 # Start
 Every player starts with 5 Wood, 10 Food and 0 Gold.
 In his base he will already have a constructed gold mine, sawmill and city hall.

+# optional additional rules
+1. Every segment has a name (equal to a village) by having conquered (meaning having troops on this segment) it the player will receive a to this segment specific bonus ressource (like taxes).
+At the start of the match these segments are being defended by neutral troops, the further you reach from a players base the stronger the defense will be.